eclypse-tms/CountryKit/README.md

 /// of the picker view and does not scroll away. public var pinnedFooterText: String?

-/// indicates how the cells should look like when they are selected by the user public var cellSelectionStyle: CountryCellSelectionStyle = .checkMark

 /// the methodology to use when filtering countries public var searchMethodology: SearchMethodology = .orSearch

-/// provide a font to match the theme of your app.
-Otherwise it uses the default OS font public var themeFont: UIFont?

-/// provide a custom view to appear at the navigation bar's title view. public var navigationBarTitleView: UIView?

 /// controls whether to display both the cancel and done buttons in the UI public var navBarButtonOption: NavBarButtonOption = .displayBothButtons